stas/thesis/chapters/2_architecture.md

-In order to provide a mechanism that will enable real-time communication between the application and a third-party consumer (this can be a client or an another node in the network) we need to know when a new message arrived and send it over to the relevant recipient.
+In order to provide a mechanism that will enable real-time communication between the application and a third-party consumer (this can be a client or an another node in the network using the API) we need to know when a new message arrived and send it over to the relevant recipient.

 This description fits very well the messaging queues purpose, but messaging queues usually require a broker.
 This broker is usually a service that knows